 In addition to their brisket and other smoked goodness, Briskit Gourmet also serves up all day brekkie and a bunch of other morning goodness, including a pretty mean peameal on a bun.
 The hard part is getting to Briskit at the right time.
 They’re located at 160 Wilkinson which is right on the edge of Brampton, and they’re only open from 9 a.m. to 4 p.m. on weekdays.
 But if you can get there it will be well worth your time.

 Waly’s is a totally under the radar hidden gem, and for that reason, it’s probably the place to go on a Saturday morning if you’re trying to dodge the lines at Flips.
-Their menu has quite a few options outside the typical eggs, sausages and bacon.
+Their menu has plenty of options outside the typical eggs, sausages and bacon.
 They have quite a few unique omelettes and an option to build your own.
 Pancakes, french toast, eggs benny are all menu offerings too.
-Breakfast is an all day affair at Walle’s too.
+Breakfast is an all day affair at Wally’s too.